Biden hopes South Carolina win boosts him on Super Tuesday

 Aides to Bloomberg’s campaign said earlier they still believe the former New York mayor can win in a handful of states that vote on Super Tuesday, including Arkansas, Alabama, Oklahoma, Virginia and North Carolina.

-Sanders congratulated Biden on his first win and said it was nothing for his own supporters to worry about.

-“That will not be the only defeat.
-A lot of states in this country.
-Nobody wins them all,” he told a cheering crowd in Virginia.
-“Now we enter Super Tuesday.”

-Pressure is building on lower performing candidates including former South Bend, Indiana, Mayor Pete Buttigieg, Minnesota Sen. Amy Klobuchar and Massachusetts Sen. Elizabeth Warren to justify staying in the race.
-None gave any indication on Saturday that they would exit before Tuesday.
+Lower performing candidates including Buttigieg, Minnesota Sen. Amy Klobuchar and Warren, the Massachusetts senator, appear to be pressing on to Tuesday.

 Through four contests, Sanders has a healthy, but shrinking, delegate lead.

-The AP has allocated at least 56 delegates to Sanders with a few more expected as South Carolina’s remaining votes dribble in.
-Biden vaulted past Buttigieg into second place with at least 48 delegates and he’s likely to get several more.
+The AP has allocated at least 58 delegates to Sanders, including two added Sunday as South Carolina’s remaining votes dribbled in.
+Biden vaulted past Buttigieg into second place with at least 50 delegates — shrinking Sanders’ lead from what had been 30 delegates before South Carolina to eight.
 Buttigieg, Warren and Klobuchar remain stuck at 26, eight and seven, respectively.

 Trump was paying close attention to the Democratic race.